Skip to content

 Types of data exfiltration

-Non-secure cloud app behavior
+Human error and non-secure cloud app behavior

 While cloud technology and tools have enabled new ways of working, they’ve also intensified the scale and impact of data exfiltration.
 To that end, 71% of cybersecurity professionals surveyed in the 2022 report mentioned earlier are worried about sensitive data saved on local machines/personal hard drives and/or personal cloud storage and services.